How Much Does It Cost To Regrade A Lawn?

 Quality of Soil

-The quality and characteristics of the soil will play a major role in the cost of resloping a lawn.
-For obvious reasons, a thick, compacted, heavy or rocky soil will cost more to reslope than loose soil.
-Not only do you or your professional have to remove the rocks and other random debris around the foundation, but very dense yards require large equipment.
+The quality and characteristics of the soil will play a major role in the cost of re-sloping a lawn.
+For obvious reasons, a thick, compacted, heavy or rocky soil will cost more to re-slope than loose soil.
+Not only do you or the contractor have to remove the rocks and other random debris around the foundation, but very dense yards require large equipment.
 Large equipment includes bulldozers or dump trucks.
-People who are unfamiliar with the either tool, as not many homeowners are, may cause additional damage to underground pipes or the landscaping.
-If you accidently hit a pipe or water line, you just brought yourself a very expensive repair bill.
+People who are unfamiliar with either tool, as not many homeowners are, may cause additional damage to underground pipes or the landscaping.
+If you accidentally hit a pipe or water line, you just brought yourself a very expensive repair bill.

 Size of Yard

 To no surprise, a larger yard requires more soil to replace.
 More material means longer project timelines.
 All in all, your yard regrading project will cost more if have a larger house or own a larger plot of land.

 Soil is not like cement in the fact that just because you put it somewhere, that doesn’t mean it will stay for years to come.
 Any time you dig into the ground and put it somewhere else, you run the risk of having erosion issues.
 As such, landscaping pros install braces or metal edging to keep the soil exactly where it should be.
 Another erosion control tactic is to plant living rooting plants.
 No matter what route you or your landscaping professional take, erosion control measures can increase the cost of your yard re-sloping project.